Updated for 2023

 1550 Pacific Coast Hwy., Santa Monica, CA 90401

 No trip to Santa Monica would be complete without spending time at the beach.
 Santa Monica State Beach is 3 miles long.
 Families can spend time in the sand, splash in the ocean, and go for a bike ride along the adjacent bike path.
 (The bike path is 5.2 miles long and extends from Will Rogers State Beach to Venice Beach).
-Food and beverages are available for purchase from concession stands on the beach.
+Food and beverages are available for purchase from concession stand on the beach.

 380 Santa Monica Pier, Santa Monica, CA 90401